wh75er/avito-users-deposit-microservice/docs/api.md

         - `500`
             ```json
             {
-                "error": "something went wrong with the repository",
-                "description": "database connection is down"
+                "error": "something went wrong with the repository: database connection is down"
             }
             ```